Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 (Disclosure: Some of the links below may be affiliate links)

-FlowBank is a new Swiss digital finance service launched publicly in late 2020.
-They plan to be both a bank and a full-fledged broker.
-So, you can have your money and stocks in the same place.
+FlowBank is a new Swiss digital finance service that was launched publicly in late 2020.
+It plans to be both a bank and a fully-fledged broker, so you can have your money and stocks in the same place.

 FlowBank is an innovative digital bank platform that would bring cheaper trading to Switzerland.
 On paper, it sounds exciting.
 Currently, the investing features are ready, while the banking features are not yet all ready.

-So, let’s see how good it is in this in-depth review.
+So, we will see how good it is in this in-depth review.

 About FlowBank